-Click on calendar items to view details of each presentation.
+Click on calendar items to view the presentations.

 10:00 am